- Research article

 We would like to thank all participants and the staff at the memory clinics in Uppsala University Hospital and Falu Hospital for their cooperation.
 We would also like to thank Caroline Lundberg, Veronica Sjöberg, and Helena Svedbom for carrying out parts of the data collection.

 This study was supported by grants from The Swedish Research Council, The Alzheimer Foundation Sweden, The Swedish Society of Medicine, The Promobilia Foundation, The Uppsala-Örebro Regional Research Council, The County Council of Uppsala, The Geriatric Research Foundation, The Thuréus Fund for Geriatric Research, and The Commemorative Foundation of Ragnhild & Einar Lundström.
 The funding sources had no part in the study design, data collection, analysis, interpretation, or writing of the manuscript.
+Open access funding provided by Uppsala University.

 Ethics approval and consent to participate